 SCA normatively defines a set of core intents that all SCA implementations are expected to support, to ensure a minimum level of portability.
 Users of SCA can define new intents, or extend the qualifier set of existing intents.
-An SCA Runtime MUST include in the Domain the set of intent definitions contained in the Policy Intents Definitions.xml described in the appendix "Intent Definitions" of the SCA Policy specification.
-An SCA Runtime MUST include in the Domain the set of intent definitions contained in the Policy Intents Definitions.xml described in the appendix "Intent Definitions" of the SCA Policy specification.
-[POL30024] It is also good practice for the Domain to include concrete policies which satisfy these intents (this may be achieved through the provision of appropriate binding types and
+An SCA Runtime MUST include in the Domain the set of intent definitions contained in the Policy_Intents_Definitions.xml described in the appendix "Intent Definitions" of the SCA Policy specification.
+[POL30024] It is also good practice for the Domain to include concrete policies which satisfy these intents (this may be achieved through the provision of appropriate binding types and implementation types, augmented by policy sets that apply to those binding types and implementation types).

-- implementation types, augmented by policy sets that apply to those binding types and implementation types). - 300 The normatively defined intents in the SCA specification might evolve in future versions of this - 301 specification.
-New intents could be added, additional qualifiers could be added to existing intents and the - 302 default qualifier for existing intents could change.
-Such changes would cause the namespace for the SCA - 303 specification to change.
+The normatively defined intents in the SCA specification might evolve in future versions of this specification.
+New intents could be added, additional qualifiers could be added to existing intents and the default qualifier for existing intents could change.
+Such changes would cause the namespace for the SCA specification to change.